-The Office of Financial Aid evaluates student satisfactory academic progress at the end of each semester for students in the Day Division.
-Students in the Division of Accelerated and Professional Studies (DAPS) are evaluated at the end of every two terms.
+The Office of Financial Aid evaluates student satisfactory academic progress at the end of each semester for students in the Boston Campus.

+Students enrolled in GPS undergraduate are evaluated at the end of every two terms.
 Students are evaluated on the basis of grade point average (GPA), credit hour completion (incremental progress), and maximum time frame limitation (degree completion).